Apostolique/Vyne-Language/README.md

 }>
 ```

-#### :small_orange_diamond: Invisible
+#### :small_orange_diamond: Paralleled

 Doesn't start a new scope.
 Memory is cleaned up when the current scope is cleaned up.
+This block is brought to the top of the current scope to be executed first either sequencially or in parallel with the other parallel blocks in the scope.

 ```
 .{